hemberg-lab/MicroExonator/README.md

     downstream_only : T

 If you do this, you will schedule processes that are related with `whippet` indexing, quantification and differential inclusion.
-For example if you have a total of 6 samples, you will see something this:
+For example if you have a total of 6 samples, you will see something like this:

     Job counts:
             count   jobs